Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Einstein-power-Yang-Mills-Gauss-Bonnet gravity and its solutions

 Here, we name the solution corresponding to the condition $q=\frac{n-1}{4}$ as the special configuration and the solution corresponding to the condition $\frac{n-1}{4} < q < \frac{n-1}{2}$ as the general configuration.
 Boldface in Table \ref{tb1:dq} highlights the integer case of the special configuration.

 The Schwarzschild-Tangherlini solution \cite{Emparan:2008eg} is a static, spherically symmetric, strict vacuum solution in high-dimensional space-time as follows:

 This metric is the generalization of Schwarzschild space-time in higher dimensions cases, which is proved to be Ricci-flat.
-When considering an uncharged black hole, it can be observed that the EGBPYM solution \eqref{eq:lapsefunc2} can be transformed into the Schwarzschild-Tangherlini solution \eqref{eq:sch-tang} by applying the limit condition ${\alpha}_2\rightarrow0$.
-When no limit condition is imposed on ${\alpha}_2$, the uncharged EGBPYM solution \eqref{eq:lapsefunc2} is the EGB solution \cite{Cai:2001dz} in asymptotically flat space-time, which is
+When considering an uncharged black hole, it can be observed that the EPYMGB solution \eqref{eq:lapsefunc2} can be transformed into the Schwarzschild-Tangherlini solution \eqref{eq:sch-tang} by applying the limit condition ${\alpha}_2\rightarrow0$.
+When no limit condition is imposed on ${\alpha}_2$, the uncharged EPYMGB solution \eqref{eq:lapsefunc2} is the EGB solution \cite{Cai:2001dz} in asymptotically flat space-time, which is